On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

 \textit{Case 2: $x_0^*>0$.} The NE conditions result in the following equations

 Summing the above equations together, we have

 and

 Denote by $\underline{v}$ the minimum valuation of $\SA_2$ untill $\SA_{n}$.
-Here, $\underline{v}$ must guarantee that these agents send messages to the timeline with positive rates.
-Thus, the worst total utility of benign agents is expressed as
+Here, $\underline{v}$ must guarantee that each of these users pays a non-zero bid at the NE.
+Thus, the worst total utility of benign users is expressed as

 The NE condition in \eqref{eq:onetarget_opt2} requires

 The above inequality gives rise to